openml/openml-python/PULL_REQUEST_TEMPLATE.md

 Please make sure that:

 * this pull requests is against the `develop` branch
-* you updated all docs
+* you updated all docs, this includes the changelog!
 -->

 #### Reference Issue
 <!-- Example: Fixes #1234 -->